OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Troubleshooting.md

 * **userBotId:** This is the user Microsoft Application ID for the Company Communicator app.
 It can be found in the "UserAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
 For the following steps, it will be referred to as %userBotId%.
 * **appDomain:** This is the base domain for the Company Communicator app.
 It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurefd.net.
 For the following steps, it will be referred to as %appDomain%.

+## 13. App service deployment fails with the error message "Input string was not in a correct format" due to fsevents package.
+App Service deployment failed recently due to deprecation of package version used in the application, the issue is already fixed and released to GitHub.
+However, if you've performed the deployment already and wanted to fix the failed deployment, then use the below mentioned work around.

+#### Fix

+- Go to portal.azure.com.
+Navigate to resource group where all CC resources are deployed.
+- Click on the app service -> click on Configuration
+- Click on **WEBSITE_NODE_DEFAULT_VERSION.**
+- Update the default value to **16.13.0** (previous value -> 10.15.2) and save.
+- Click on overview and re-start the app service.
+- Once the app service is restarted, navigate to Deployment Center and click on Sync.
+- Wait till the deployment is completed.
+You can validate this once the status changes to Success under logs.

 # Didn't find your problem here?
 Please report the issue [here](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/issues/new)